tokyosheep/CEPUnitTest/readme.md

 I developed test environment like Jest(I mentioned again, it'll be just like Jest but I'm not a professtional for coding, and just I need simple test environment)

-I use three class below
+I use three classes below

 1. Description
 2. Test